taylormcd/story-jekyll-theme/README.md

 ## Deployment

 For instructions on how to deploy the resulting content online, see the [Jekyll documentation](https://jekyllrb.com/docs/deployment/).
 For example, [this webpage]() has been deployed from this repository using Github Actions.

-NOTE: GitHub Actions is required to deploy to GitHub Pages because [GitHub won't update their version of Jekyll](https://github.com/github/pages-gem/issues/651).